abinit/abinit/doc/tutorial/eph4zpr.md

 This (lengthy) discussion was somehow needed to justify the reason why we have been focusing on the OTMS results in most of this tutorial.
-Now we focus on more technical aspects and, in particular, on how to **compare spectral functions and self-energies computed with different settings**.
+Now we focus on more technical aspects and, in particular, on how to **compare spectral functions and self-energies obtained with different settings**.

 Remember that in *teph4zpr_8.in* we computed $A(\ww)$ with/without the Sternheimer method.
 So the question is "how can we compare the two calculations and what can we learn from this analysis?"